taw00/howto/howto-install-ghost-on-fedora.md

 * Edit ssmtp configuration file:
   `sudo nano /etc/ssmtp/ssmtp.conf`

-Change these settings, or add if they are missing...
+Change these settings, or add if they are missing:

 ```
 Debug=YES                                    # For now, stick that at the very top of the config file